FREE GUIDE: Download “The 5-Day Gut Reset Plan” – our most popular resource

 Jake Biggs is an expert sports nutritionist in Sydney with proven experience in sports performance nutrition

-This article dives deep into how nutrition impacts runners, with a focus on both macronutrient balance and micronutrient intake.
-From pre-run snacks to long-term nutrition strategies, you’ll find the answers you need to maximise your running potential.
-Your nutrition for runners educational bible!
+This article explores how nutrition impacts runners, with a focus on both macronutrient balance and micronutrient intake.
+From pre run fuelling to long term nutrition planning, you will find clear, practical answers to help you maximise your running potential.

-Jake Biggs is a sports nutritionist in Sydney, Australia.
+Jake Biggs is a sports nutritionist in Sydney.

 Why Nutrition is Essential for Runners